SMishucoding/ds606-mlb-salary-prediction/README.md

 ## Running the Pipeline

-All notebooks are designed to run in **Google Colab**.
+All notebooks are designed to run in Google Colab.
 Upload 'mlb_contracts_9.csv', 'mlb_player.csv', and 'team_interest_cache' to '/content/' before running.
+Adjustments may be needed for your environment if you plan to replicate.

 **Dependencies:**
 ```